bhoptee/trueman-chiro/src/pages/index.md

         label: Learn More
         url: /about/
   - type: section_features
+    background: gray
+    subtitle: "The clinic is closed for annual leave until Tuesday 28th May.
+Online booking is availalbe. "
+  - type: section_features
     title: ""
     section_id: ""
     subtitle: Individualised assessment and the integration of treatment techniques